 September 15, 2014 – Mayor (and Metro board chair) Eric Garcetti and Councilmember Paul Koretz visit site with Mike Shull (Rec & Parks gen’l mg’r) and Shahram Kharaghani (Watershed Protection Division mg’r)

-October 20, 2016 – Santa Monica Bay Restoration Commission recommends $2.2 million funding from Proposition 84 funds for the Greenway.
+October 20, 2016 – Santa Monica Bay Restoration Commission (SMBRC) recommends $2.2 million funding from Proposition 84 funds for the Greenway.